srajma/xatra/README.md

 - [ ] copy maps from old xatra

 Bugfixes
-- [ ] ideally make it so hovering hovers on *all* flags/elements at that point
 - [x] classes attribute not being passed on
 - [x] disputed areas -- should show up for Admin, and more importantly should be able to specify source file
 - [x] disputed areas admin map